Marcel Parent (politician): Member of the National Assembly

 Parent was elected to the National Assembly of Quebec in a 1984 by-election in the Montreal division of Sauvé, winning a landslide victory in what had previously been a Parti Québécois (PQ) seat.
 The PQ were in government during this time, and Parent served for the next year in opposition.
 He was re-elected in the 1985 provincial election, in which the Liberals won a majority government under Robert Bourassa's leadership, and served as a government backbencher.
 He was appointed as chair of the province's education committee on February 11, 1986, and held the position until August 9, 1989.

 Parent was elected to a second full term in the 1989 provincial election, in which the Liberals were returned to office with a second consecutive majority.
 He was appointed as chair of the Liberal Party caucus on November 19, 1989.
 Quebec's political life was dominated in this period by the proposed Meech Lake Accord on reforming the Canadian Constitution.
 The accord, if approved, would have formally recognized Quebec as a distinct society within Canada.
 In April 1990, Parent was appointed to a thirteen-member Liberal Party committee led by Jean Allaire to explore options for Quebec, including sovereignty, if the accord failed.
 Parent was quoted at this time as saying, "if Meech is not adopted nobody can say what will happen."

 The accord was eventually rejected, leading to a strong upsurge in support for the Quebec sovereigntist movement.
-Although himself a Canadian federalist, Parent acknowledged that the sovereignty issue had become a matter of "pride and respect" for many in Quebec.
+While he himself was a committed Canadian federalist, Parent acknowledged that the sovereignty issue had become a matter of "pride and respect" for many in Quebec.
 In 1992, he helped ensure the Quebec Liberal Party's support of the Charlottetown Accord, another ultimately unsuccessful attempt at constitutional reform.
 Parent stood down as caucus chair on January 11, 1994, the same day that Bourassa resigned as premier, and served as chair of the provincial committee on institutions from January 26 to July 24, 1994.

 In February 1992, Parent accompanied Quebec's education minister Michel Pagé on a trip to Israel to study how the country integrated new immigrants and encouraged the use of the Hebrew language.

 Parent was re-elected again in the 1994 provincial election, in which the Parti Québécois won a majority government and the Liberals moved into opposition.
 He was appointed as his party's critic on senior's issues.
 He did not seek re-election in 1998 and instead gave his support to Line Beauchamp, his successor as the Liberal Party's candidate in the riding.

 During the 1997 Canadian federal election, Parent served as a campaign co-chair for Liberal Party of Canada candidate Denis Coderre in the Bourassa riding.